DeveloperTani/Iot-edge/README.md

 I have scaled this project up from a single edge module that read system data using psutil to a full scale pipeline from wiring and flashing + programming up my own thermostat to hooking it up to my edge runtime environment to building an api and fronend to support it.

+More detailed documentation of each component is coming soon!

 **Status (2025-07-06):**
 API is deployed on Azure (POST endpoints currently buggy).